lmlanph/sampler/README.md

 \
 WIP\
 \
-method for sampling customers for surveys\
+method for sampling customers for surveys (recurring/daily sampling)\
 input is a customer data (feed) file\
 sampled customers added to "quarantine" to prevent over-sampling during a given timeframe